taw00/dashcore-rpm/README.secure-your-dash-masternode.md

 sudo systemctl enable firewalld.service

 # Determine what the default zone is.
-# On vultr, for example, default zone is FedoraServer (it is the assumption for this example)
+# On vultr, for example, default zone is "FedoraServer" (it is the assumption for this example)
+# On Ubuntu, it will often be "Public"
 sudo firewall-cmd --get-active-zone

 # FedoraServer usually starts with ssh, dhcp6-client, and cockpit opened up